PyroWilDx/bangdream_bot/README.md

 This is all for the game setup.

 #### Use the bot :
-1. Download the files in this repostery : main.py, game.py, setup.py, grabscreen.py, confirm_button.png, live_button.png.
-Put them all in the same folder.
+1. Download the files in this repostery : main.py; setup.py; grabscreen.py; confirm_button.png; live_button.png; Put them all in the same folder.

 2. Open Bang Dream on BlueStacks and go to the Home Screen of the game (where we see the characters talking)

 3. Make sure you can see BlueStacks on the foreground of your screen.
-Execute the "main.py" script on your cmd or with your IDE.
+Execute the "main.py" script on the cmd or with your IDE.

 4. Now just follow the next little things the script asks you (entering 1 or 2 ; setting up BlueStacks screen etc...) and the bot will play itself !

-5. You can also modify the scripts if you can understand my shit spaghetti code to make the bot better
+5. You can also modify the scripts if you can understand my shit spaghetti code to make the bot better xd.

 ***Please tell me if you have any problem or suggestion (my disocrd is PyroWilDx#9745)***